 - Significant financial difficulty of the associated companies; - Becoming probable that the associated companies will enter bankruptcy or other financial reorganization; or - National or local economic conditions that correlate with defaults of the associated companies.

-Income or loss per share
+Income (loss) per share

-Basic income (loss) per share is calculated by dividing the net income (loss) available to common shareholders by the weighted average number of shares outstanding during the period.
+Basic income (loss) per share is calculated using the weighted average number of common shares outstanding during the period.